2021–22 Premier League: Other teams

 Brentford manager Thomas Frank had a promising first season in the Premier League.
 Thanks to January signing Christian Eriksen, the team won seven out of their last 11 games of the season, which included a 4–1 victory against Chelsea.
 The Dane guided the Bees to a 13th place finish, 11 points above the relegation zone and not spending a single week in the relegation zone.

 Brighton had their best season in the top-flight with Graham Potter's side finishing ninth with a total of 51 points, despite their poor home record.
 Their 4–0 win against Manchester United was another new high for them, as it was also their biggest top-flight win.

 Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Championship.
 The promoted teams were Norwich City, Watford (who both returned to the top flight after a year's absence) and Brentford (who returned to the top flight after a seventy-four year absence).
 This was also Brentford's first season in the Premier League.
-They replaced Fulham, West Bromwich Albion (both teams relegated after just one year in the top flight) and Sheffield United (relegated after a two-year top flight spell).
+They replaced Fulham, West Bromwich Albion (both teams relegated to the Championship after just one year in the top flight) and Sheffield United (relegated after a two-year top flight spell).